-- Assign a specific person to be a partner to the person with PWS at all times.
-Dr. Linda Gourash states, “When everyone is in charge – no one is in charge.”
-This duty can rotate as long as the switch is directly made between partners.
+- Assign a “food coach” that will partner and supervise the person with PWS at all times.
+Inform the person with PWS that all food must be approved by this individual.
+Dr. Linda Gourash has stated, “When everyone is in charge – no one is in charge.”
+You can rotate this responsibility as long as there is a clear hand off of who is taking charge.

-CLICK HERE for a handout version to print out and share.
+CLICK HERE for to print out and share.